maunzzz/cross-season-segmentation/README.md

 This is an implementation of the work published in A Cross-Season Correspondence Dataset for Robust Semantic Segmentation (https://arxiv.org/abs/1903.06916)

 ## Resources
-The datasets used in the paper will be published at visuallocalization.net At the moment they are only available upon request
+The datasets used in the paper are available at visuallocalization.net

 ## Trained Models
 https://drive.google.com/open?id=14joxT0XFreW1WX3M8oTiCV69hZTiJTMV